Bias in hiring: 5 ways to detect and remove it

 Bias in hiring practices shows up most in subjective CV screens.
 Remove the noise.

-• Hide identifying information from applications (names, schools, photos) and focus on relevant skills and outcomes.
+• Hide identifying information from applications (names, schools, photos) and focus on relevant skills and outcomes, since names and similar cues can trigger hidden biases before qualifications are even reviewed.
 Removing the resume screen at the first gate helps ensure qualified candidates are not overlooked due to factors like educational background, which can unintentionally sway decisions during resume screening.

 • Use short skills tests or work samples that reflect the role — a prioritisation task, a short customer message, or a scenario, where relevant to the role.

-• Run an asynchronous, inclusive first screening step – ideally a structured interview – with the same questions for everyone; score against behaviour anchors.
+• Run an asynchronous, inclusive first screening step – ideally a structured interview – with the same questions for everyone; score against behaviour anchors, and evaluate each candidate’s skill set for the job role rather than proxies.

 Where Sapia.ai helps: it delivers a mobile, structured first interview as the first step in screening that’s blind by default, applies explainable scoring, and automatically books live steps for shortlisted candidates.
-Your hiring managers review evidence — not proxies — and make the decision.
+Your hiring managers review evidence — not proxies — and make the decision to surface the most qualified candidate, not the wrong person chosen through snap judgments.

 3) Replace unstructured chats with structured interviews